jeff4/bionotes/_comp/comp-notes.md

 * Interesting conversation with the first developer for Apple's v2 of [Rosetta](https://en.wikipedia.org/wiki/Rosetta_(software)) that was released in 2020 to help transition from Intel to Apple Silicon.
 Dev is [cwzwarich](https://news.ycombinator.com/item?id=42484409), who wrote most of the first version of Rosetta 2.
 	* **Thread on reading SICP** starting [here](https://news.ycombinator.com/item?id=42488464) from the [HN article](https://news.ycombinator.com/item?id=42483895) about Cameron Zwarich leaving Apple to go work at the [Lean FRO](https://lean-fro.org/about/).

+## 2/13/2025
+* Going to write a small JS program to auto-format new blogposts.
+See `/astro` page for more.